A little anxiety before a test improves your concentration and alertness. Excessive worry, however, can lower your test scores.

 - Start studying early.
 Cramming only increases test anxiety.

 - Mentally practice going through the test.
 See yourself taking the test, answering the questions correctly, and getting the grade you want.
+It may help to think of your test as a play.
+Your preparation is your dress rehearsal - study in the same format and time limits you'd have for the test to make sure you are prepared.

 - Try a relaxation technique.